PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ## System Requirements

-To install Miniconda you will need a PC that satisfies the following system requirements:
+To install Mambaconda you will need a PC that satisfies the following system requirements:

 * Modern Linux Kernel Version 5.8 or Later: Ubuntu 22.04 LTS (Kernel 5.15), Mint 21 (Kernel 5.15), Fedora 36 (Kernel 5.17)
 * 6th Generation Intel i5 Processor or Later